iamtheeel/sensorFusion/cv/running/README.md

 <br>

 Software Installation:
-This is a 3 year OS...
+This is a 3 year old OS...
 It will work just fine for us, but give deprecation warnings.
 We do have to be careful about library usage tho.
 >1.
 Install base code (if you have not already:
 >    1. git clone https://github.com/iamtheeel/sensorFusion.git
 >       - The required parts of edgetpu-yolo are included.
 I have modified very little.
 But have made a few changes that were necessary.